mnapoli/dbal-schema/README.md

 You can read the whole API available on [Doctrine's documentation](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/schema-representation.html).

-### 2. Setup the schema
+### 2. Set up the schema

-You can now let Doctrine update your database to match the schema you defined.
+Doctrine can now generate/update your database based on your schema.

 #### Using Symfony

-Here is an example of configuration that can go in your `config.yml`:
+Here is an example of configuration that can go in your `config/services.yml`:

 ```yaml
 services: